-Students may choose to enhance their Newberry College experience with the unique opportunities of Greek Life.
+You may choose to enhance your Newberry College experience with the unique opportunities of Greek Life.
 Fraternities and sororities promote scholarship, provide leadership opportunities, build lasting friendships, encourage community service and philanthropy, and allow for social and athletic opportunities.
-The Office of Greek Life currently advises ten fraternities and sororities.
+The Office of Greek Life currently advises nine fraternities and sororities.

 Alpha Xi Delta

 The ladies of Alpha Xi Delta are focused on being successful, well-rounded ladies that spread love and happiness through their actions while working with their major philanthropy, Autism Speaks and perpetuating fraternal growth.
 To learn more about Alpha Xi Delta, click HERE.